-In December, a nearly miraculous thing happened: people in the U.S. started to get a vaccine against COVID-19, the viral disease the disrupted every aspect of our lives in 2020.
+In December, a nearly miraculous thing happened: people in the U.S. started to get a vaccine against COVID-19, the viral disease that disrupted every aspect of our lives in 2020.

 But how will the availability of an injection to prevent people from getting sick change the relationship between workers and their employers?
 Most importantly – can your boss force you to get the shot?